ArianJr/Automobile-Data-Visualization-and-ML-Price-Prediction-R2-94/README.md

 - **Features**: Technical specifications, categorical attributes, and price
 - **Target**: `price` (continuous variable)

 > ⚠️ *Note: The dataset is not redistributed in this repository.
-Please download it directly from Kaggle and place it in the `data/` folder.*
+Please download it directly from Kaggle and place it in the `data/`.*

 ---